zilishen/documentation/content/nginx-one/how-to/data-plane-keys.md

 ## Data Plane keys in NGINX One

-Adding nodes to NGINX One requires a Data Plane key.
-The NGINX One administrator can create one key to be used for all nodes or create unique keys for each node or any variation of nodes groups sizes or individual nodes.
+Adding instances to NGINX One requires a Data Plane key.
+The NGINX One administrator can create one key to be used for all instances or create unique keys for each instance or any variation of instance groups sizes or individual instances.
 When a key is generated the value is only displayed once, at the time of creation.
 If this value is lost a new key will have to be generated.
 There is no automated download of the key in this process.
 The key should be stored in a secure location and access to the key should be limited to those that will be managing instances connected to NGINX One.

-## When to use a data plane key
+### When to use a data plane key

 When adding a new or existing NGINX instances to the NGINX One console you will have to provide a data plane key.
 It is possible to use the same key value for all instances or you can create unique keys for groups of instances in your environment.
 A data plane key can be generated while adding a new instance or as a stand alone action.
-When adding a new instance the NGINX One console will provide the preferred curl command syntax for adding the NGINX instance to your NGINX One console on the XC distributed platform.
+When adding a new instance the NGINX One console will provide the preferred curl command syntax for adding your NGINX instance to the NGINX One console.

 ### How to generate a new Data Plane key in NGINX One

-1. From the Distributed Cloud Console Home dashboard select the **NGINX One** tile.
+1. Log in to the [F5 Distributed Cloud Console](https://www.f5.com/cloud/products/distributed-cloud-console).
+2. Select the **NGINX One** tile under **Common services**.
+3. Select Visit Service under the NGINX One title in the main window.
-2. Expand the **Manage** menu in the left side navigation menu and then select **Data Plane Keys**.
+4. Expand the **Manage** menu in the left side navigation menu and then select **Data Plane Keys**.
-3. Ensure **Active Keys** has been selected from towards the top of the main menu.
+5. Ensure **Active Keys** has been selected from towards the top of the main menu.
-4. Select **Add Data Plane Key** listed just under **Active Keys**.
+6. Select **Add Data Plane Key** listed just under **Active Keys**.
-5. In the **Name** field enter your desired data plane key name and set your expiration date.
+7. In the **Name** field enter your desired data plane key name and set your expiration date.
    1. The expiration date defaults to one year from the creation date, one year is the maximum duration period.
-6. Select **Generate**.
+8. Select **Generate**.
-7. A new pop up will display with your Data Plane key value.
+9. A new pop up will display with your Data Plane key value.
 Be sure to copy this value and store it in a secure location.
-8. Select **Close** when complete.
+10. Select **Close** when complete.

+{{<important>}}
+Data plane keys are not saved and are displayed only once when you generate them.
+You should save this key in a secure location for future reference.
+{{</important>}}

-## How to add a new Instance and generate a new Data Plane key
+### How to add a new Instance and generate a new Data Plane key

+1. Log in to the [F5 Distributed Cloud Console](https://www.f5.com/cloud/products/distributed-cloud-console).
+1. Select the **NGINX One** tile under **Common services**.
-1. From the Distributed Cloud Console Home menu select the NGINX One tile.
+1. Select Visit Service under the NGINX One title in the main window.
-2. 1.
+1. 1.
 Expand the **Manage** menu in the left side navigation menu and then select **Instances**.
-3. Select **Add Instance**.
+1. Select **Add Instance**.
-4. Enable the radio button for **Generate new key** and select **Generate Data Plane Key**.
+1. Enable the radio button for **Generate new key** and select **Generate Data Plane Key**.
    1. Copy and save the new data plane key to a secure location
    2. Copy the sample curl command which will contain the newly created data plane key value.
    3. Select Done when ready to continue.